-- 12.1 A student who registers for all the specified course(s) as listed in the programme structure, satisfies all the programme requirements, and passes all the examinations prescribed in the entire B.Tech programme, and secures the required number of 160 credits (with CGPA ≥ 5.0), within eight (8) academic years from the date of commencement of the first academic year, shall be declared to have 'QUALIFIED' for the award of the B.Tech degree in branch of Engineering studied. - 12.2 A student who qualifies for the award of the degree as listed in section 12.1, shall be placed in the following classes based on evaluation as per section 7.4: - 12.2.1 Students with final CGPA (at the end of the B. Tech Programme) ≥ 8.00 and fulfilling the following conditions shall be placed in 'FIRST CLASS with DISTINCTION' - i. should have passed all the courses in 'FIRST APPEARANCE' within the first four (4) academic years (or eight (8) sequential semesters) from the date of commencement of his first academic year, - ii. should have secured a CGPA \geq 8.00, at the end of each of the eight (8) sequential semesters, starting from the FIRST year FIRST semester onwards, - iii. should not have been detained or prevented from writing the Semester End Examinations in any semester due to shortage of attendance or any other reason. - 12.2.2 Students having final CGPA (at the end of B.Tech Programme) ≥ 8.00, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'. - 12.2.3 Students with final CGPA (at the end of the B.TECH Programme) ≥ 6.50 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.2.4 Students with final CGPA (at the end of the B.TECH Programme) ≥ 5.50 but < 6.50, shall be placed in 'SECOND CLASS'. - 12.2.5 All other Students who qualify for the award of the degree (as per Section 12.1), with final CGPA (at the end of the B.Tech Programme) ≥ 5.00 but < 5.50, shall be placed in 'PASS CLASS'.

-12.2.6 A student with final CGPA (at the end of the B.Tech Programme) < 5.00 shall not be eligible for the award of the degree.

-12.2.7 Students fulfilling the conditions listed under section (iii) of 12.2.1 alone shall be eligible for the award of 'college rank' and / or 'gold / silver / bronze medal'.
+12.1 A student who registers for all the specified course(s) as listed in the programme structure, satisfies all the programme requirements, and passes all the examinations prescribed in the entire B.Tech programme, and secures the required number of 160 credits (with CGPA ≥

+- 5.0), within eight (8) academic years from the date of commencement of the first academic year, shall be declared to have 'QUALIFIED' for the award of the B.Tech degree in the branch of Engineering studied. - 12.2 A student who qualifies for the award of the degree as listed in section 12.1, shall be placed in the following classes based on evaluation as per section 7.4. - 12.2.1 Students with final CGPA (at the end of the B. Tech Programme) ≥ 8.00 and fulfilling the following conditions shall be placed in 'FIRST CLASS with DISTINCTION' - i.
+Should have passed all the courses in 'FIRST APPEARANCE' within the first four (4) academic years (or eight (8) sequential semesters) from the date of commencement of his first academic year, - ii.
+Should not have been detained or prevented from writing the Semester End Examinations in any semester due to shortage of attendance or any other reason. - 12.2.2 Students having final CGPA (at the end of B.Tech Programme) ≥ 8.00, but not fulfilling the above conditions shall be placed in 'FIRST CLASS'. - 12.2.3 Students with final CGPA (at the end of the B.TECH Programme) ≥ 7.00 but < 8.00, shall be placed in 'FIRST CLASS'. - 12.2.4 Students with final CGPA (at the end of the B.TECH Programme) $\geq$ 6.00 but < 7.00, shall be placed in 'SECOND CLASS'. - 12.2.5 All other Students who qualify for the award of the degree (as per Section 12.1), with final CGPA (at the end of the B.Tech Programme) ≥ 5.00 but < 6.00, shall be placed in 'PASS CLASS'. - 12.3 A student with final CGPA (at the end of the B. Tech Programme) < 5.00 shall not be eligible for the award of the degree. - 12.4 Students fulfilling the conditions listed under of 12.2.1 alone shall be eligible for the award of 'college rank' and / or 'gold / silver / bronze medal'. - 12.5 Award of 2-Year B.Tech.
+Diploma Certificate - 12.5.1 A student is awarded 2-Year UG Diploma Certificate in the concerned engineering branch on completion of all the academic requirements and earned all the 80 credits(with in 4 years from the date of admission) up to B. Tech.
+II Year II Semester, if the student want to exit the 4-Year B. Tech. program.
+The student once opted and awarded for 2-Year UG Diploma Certificate, the student will not be permitted to join in B. Tech.
+III Year I Semester and continue for completion of remaining years of study for 4-Year B. Tech.
+Degree. - 12.5.2 A student may be permitted to take one year break after completion of II Year II Semester or B. Tech.
+III Year II Semester (with permission through the principal of the college well in advance) and can re-enter the course in next Academic Year in the same college and complete the course on fulfilling all the academic credentials within a stipulated duration i.e. double the duration of the course (Ex. within 8 Years for 4-Year program).